apify/rag-web-browser/README.md

 The RAG Web Browser is designed for Large Language Model (LLM) applications or LLM agents to provide up-to-date Google search knowledge.

 **✨ Main features**:
 - Searches Google and extracts the top Organic results.
+The Google search country is set to the United States.
 - Follows the top URLs to scrape HTML and extract website text, excluding navigation, ads, banners, etc.
 - Capable of extracting content from JavaScript-enabled websites and bypassing anti-scraping protections.
 - Output formats include plain text, markdown, and HTML.